Chuck Sullivan: Financial difficulties

 Estimates of SMC's losses on the Victory Tour ranged from $13 million to $30 million.
 Sullivan himself put the figure around $25 million ($7 million to $8 million on the tour and $18 million on a merchandising deal with Michael Jackson).
 In August 1985, The Boston Globe reported that the Sullivans were looking to sell the Patriots, Sullivan Stadium, and their lease on Foxboro Raceway due to the family's financial and legal problems.

 In 1986, Foxboro Raceway president Joe Sullivan left the track after a dispute with Sullivan, who reportedly owed him around $170,000.
 Later that year, the Massachusetts Racing Commission denied Sullivan's request for 1987 race dates due to the "financial insolvency" of Sullivan's Commonwealth Sports Properties and issues with the facility.
 On February 16, 1987, the track's owners seized the facility after Sullivan defaulted on his lease.
 Three months later, foreclosure proceedings were started against Sullivan after he failed to make payments on a 60-acre parcel of land across from Sullivan Stadium.

 In July 1987, The Boston Globe reported that the Sullivans were in $77.7 million in debt (the Patriots were in $33.4 million in debt, Stadium Management Corp. was $19.1 million in debt, Commonwealth Sports Properties was $7.75 million in debt, and Premier Properties was $6.4 million in debt).
 The Patriots had lost money despite making Super Bowl XX in 1986 and selling out all of its games at the highest ticket prices during the 1986 season.
 One month later, Kidde filed a lawsuit in the United States District Court for the Southern District of New York claiming that Sullivan was in default on $11.8 million he owed the company, which had guaranteed a $12 million loan he took out from the Bank of Nova Scotia.

 On November 6, 1987, the Massachusetts Land Court ruled that Connecticut Bank and Trust could sell Sullivan Stadium at auction.
-CBT was the stadium's second second mortgage holder and Sullivan had reportedly borrowed $9 million from CBT to help purchase the lease on Foxboro Raceway.
+CBT was the stadium's second mortgage holder and Sullivan had reportedly borrowed $9 million from CBT to help purchase the lease on Foxboro Raceway.
 On February 23, 1988, Stadium Management Corp. filed for Chapter 11 bankruptcy protection to prevent the auction.
 On July 13, 1988, United States bankruptcy court judge James N. Gabriel removed Sullivan from management of Sullivan Stadium and ruled that US Trustee Vivan Grieman should begin proceedings to find a trustee to oversee SMC.
 Robert Kraft outbid several competitors to buy the stadium out of bankruptcy court for $22 million.

-On March 17, 1988, the National Football League created a four-man committee to sell the deal or work out a deal to settle its $120 million in debts.
+On March 17, 1988, the National Football League created a four-man committee to sell the team or work out a deal to settle its $120 million in debts.
 On March 30, 1988, it was announced that the Sullivans had agreed to sell the Patriots to Paul Fireman and Fran Murray.
-That July, Sullivan negotiated the sale of the team to Victor Kiam.
+The deal fell through, but that July, Sullivan negotiated the sale of the team to Victor Kiam.